List of U.S. state supreme court cases

-Every year, each of the 50 United States state supreme courts decides hundreds of cases.
+Every year, each of the 50 U.S. states decides hundreds of cases in their courts of last resort.
 Of those cases dealing with state law, a few significantly shape or re-shape the law of their state or are so influential that they later become models for decisions of other states or the federal government, or are noted for being rejected by other jurisdictions.
 The same is true of those cases involving a federal question, except that these may be appealed to the United States Supreme Court.
 This list contains notable final decisions of these courts – those that were not subject to appeal, or from which no appeal was taken, or from which an appeal was taken but certiorari was denied.
 Appealed decisions that are notable primarily because of later actions of the U.S. Supreme Court covered in the listings of U.S. Supreme Court cases.
 The decisions are listed in chronological order.